 “Isn’t that hopeless?” asked Dirk.
 “Even if we got past the ophidiag, the pack would be waiting for us.”

 “I said your best chance,” said the werewolf with a chuckle.
 “You fools are all going to die anyway.
 Come on.”

-With each step forward, the air grew warmer, and a rich, musky smell of fungi asserted itself, along with a high rushing and twittering that resolved into the unmistakable chorus of thousands of bats.
+With each step forward, the air grew warmer, and a rich, musky smell of fungi asserted itself, along with a high rushing and twittering that resolved into the unmistakable chorus of swarming bats, thousands of them.
 After a few hundred yards, the cave intersected a huge passage fifty yards wide, lit not only by the blue lichen, which showed craggy heights marching up into a diffuse glow, but also by banks of greenish light from various mushrooms and molds piled several feet deep along the walls.
-The fungi carpeted over whatever organic matter fed them, but the shifting black clouds of the flocks overhead and the smell of their guano told at least part of the tale.
-The track out from their side cavern crossed through the fungi in a narrow line pebbly with guano, as if its traffic were sparse and mostly single-file.
+The fungi carpeted-over whatever organic matter fed them, but the shifting black clouds of the flocks overhead and the smell of their guano told at least part of the tale.
+The track out from their side cavern crossed through the fungi in a narrow single-file line, pebbly with guano.
 It intersected a much broader avenue of exposed floor up ahead.

 The werewolf crept forward to the highway, paused, and looked both ways.

 Megaera waved for the others to stay back and picked along the narrow trail to join her.
 To the left far out of sight emanated distant growls and chuckling interspersed with a low rumbling voice—evidently a convocation of werewolves and at least one giant.